salesforce/lwc-rfcs/text/0000-spellcheck-global-attribute.md

 </div>
 ```

-In the rendered chunk, `c-foo.spellcheck` will return `true`, but the correct behavior is the one from the `textarea`, in which `textarea.spellcheck` is going to be false, the inherited value from the div.
+In the rendered chunk, `c-foo.spellcheck` will return `true`, but the correct behavior is the one from the `textarea`, in which `textarea.spellcheck` is going to be `false`, the inherited value from the div.

 ## Alternatives

-What other designs have been considered?
-What is the impact of not doing this?
+We evaluated the alternative of fixing the issue at runtime by overwritting the `spellcheck` property descriptor for custom elements.
+This approach was dismissed because results in the same differences  between custom element and built-in element when programatically setting the `spellcheck` property.

 ## Adoption strategy

-If we implement this proposal, how will existing Lightning Web Components developers adopt it?
-Is
-this a breaking change?
-Can we write a codemod?
-Should we coordinate with
-other projects or libraries?
+Component developers will not notice any difference in usage.

 # How we teach this

-What names and terminology work best for these concepts and why?
-How is this
-idea best presented?
-As a continuation of existing Lightning Web Components patterns?

-Would the acceptance of this proposal mean the Lightning Web Components documentation must be
-re-organized or altered?
-Does it change how Lightning Web Components is taught to new developers
-at any level?

-How should this feature be taught to existing Lightning Web Components developers?
+This RFC is implementation specific.
+The only thing needed is to update the documentation adding a note that mention the limitations for the `spellcheck` attribute when used on custom elements (see [Drawbacks](##Drawbacks) section)

 # Unresolved questions

-Optional, but suggested for first drafts.
-What parts of the design are still
-TBD?